leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

 Healthy Technology
-  I am a big fan of `humane technology <https://www.humanetech.com>`_, and want to partixcipate in the fight against advertisement, addiction, and commercialism in general.
+  I am a big fan of `humane technology <https://www.humanetech.com>`_, and want to participate in the fight against advertisement, addiction, and commercialism in general.
 I am not a big fan of wearables and connected devices.

 Ecology
-  I need my profesional environment to be as consistent as possible with the complex ecosystem of my values.
-This includes a variety of notions like sustainibility, the respect of the environment, education, critical thinking, work–life balance, humanism...
+  I need my professional environment to be as consistent as possible with the complex ecosystem of my values.
+This includes a variety of notions like sustainability, the respect of the environment, education, critical thinking, work–life balance, humanism...